minoJ5/linear-db/README.md

+Still in developement: Laying the groundwork.
-Goal: A fast persistent in-memory database, that is pub/sub capable.
+Goal: A fast, persistent, replicable, in-memory database, that is pub/sub capable.